List of football clubs in England

-This is a list of football clubs that compete within the leagues and divisions of the men's English football league system as far down as Level 10, that is to say, six divisions below the English Football League.
+This is a list of football clubs that compete within the leagues and divisions of the men's English football league system as far down as Level 10 (Step 6), that is to say, six divisions below the Premier League/English Football League.
 Also included are clubs from outside England that play within the English system (suitably highlighted).
 The relative levels of divisions can be compared on the English football league system page.